mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

    3. Lead with the most exciting/impactful new feature
    4. Include 1-2 features
      - Have clarity on why those 1-2 features were chosen for the title.
 Ask PMs to share specs or other details on why the features we are shipping were built
+   5. Ask: how would you rate the title?
+How can we make it 1 score better?
+     - Use this method for other parts of the blog draft, inlcuding screenshots
 2. **Compelling, specific one-liners**
    1. Introduce features with compelling, concise, specific descriptions
    2. If the feature is a filler for a release, be vague and add it at the end of the blog post, e.g. "Performance improvements to mobile" **\(please avoid when possible\)**